 Rental income is subject to personal income tax rates in Portugal, and the rate varies depending on the type of income and the individual's residency status.
 It is essential to keep accurate records of all expenses related to the rental property to deduct them from the rental income before calculating the taxable income.
 Individuals who earn income from short-term rentals must comply with specific regulations and register with the local authorities.
 Finally, individuals earning income from properties in designated urban rehabilitation areas can benefit from a reduced tax rate.

-Property tax in Portugal
+Property Tax in Portugal

 In Portugal, property tax is one of the most important sources of revenue for the government.
 This tax is levied on the value of a property and is paid annually.
 The amount of property tax is calculated based on the value of the property and the tax rate, which varies depending on the location and type of property.
 It is important to note that property tax is separate from income tax, and the two are not directly related.
 However, taxable profits from the sale of a property may be subject to personal income tax rates.